sagemath/sagewiki_to_gh-2022-10-10/days74.md

  * Sage development workflow (cf. https://wiki.sagemath.org/CodeSharingWorkflow)
  * Improve/upgrade CHomP and its interface (cf. [[http://trac.sagemath.org/ticket/15202|#15202]]) (Travis, John, Volker?)
  * Clean up simplicial complex code (some easy cleanups like allowing the `_enlarged` cache to persist in `add_face`, also generally examine the code) (Travis, John)
- * From Nathan's talk: Make !SnapPy a Sage package, Sage attach and !TKinter, Modernize !CyPari, Modularization of some parts of SageMath kernel for use in stand-alone Snpa.
+ * From Nathan's talk: Make !SnapPy a Sage package, Sage attach and Tkinter, Modernize !CyPari, Modularization of some parts of SageMath kernel for use in stand-alone Snpa.
 See [[http://trac.sagemath.org/ticket/15152|#15152]] for the "attach" issue.
  * Relative simplicial complexes.
 (Jeremy)
  * Exchanging information between 2D and 3D manifolds.
 (Vincent)
 There is also the [[https://cloud.sagemath.com/|SageMathCloud]] project page available for collaborations: